segmentio/segment-docs/src/connections/destinations/destination-filters.md

 Example: Remove email addresses from `context` and `properties`:

-Property-level whitelisting is available using our API.
+Property-level allow-listing is available using our API.
 Use this to do things like only send certain traits you know have no PII to a destination, and block all other traits in the context or property fields.